All Products

 print(f"Vector dimension: {len(resp.output['embeddings'][0]['embedding'])}")

-Query and document text (text_type)
+Query vs. document text (text_type)

 This parameter is only available through the DashScope SDK and API.

-• text_type: 'document' (default): Use for the Document Text stored in your knowledge base.
-The Model generates a "body-like" vector that contains more comprehensive information and is optimized for matching.
+• text_type: 'document' (default): Use for the document text stored in your knowledge base.
+The model generates a "body-like" vector that contains more comprehensive information and is optimized for matching.

 Task instructions (instruct)